Maria van Oosterwijck: Life and work

 Very few women were professional artists during the 1600s.
 In a 2004 book on Dutch Golden Age paintings by art historian Christopher Lloyd, van Oosterwijck was the only woman whose work was included.
 Early writers tended to depict female artists by correlating virtues which were traditionally held by women with similar values gleaned from interpretation of their paintings.
 Van Oosterwijck, who devoted her life to her painting rather than being a wife and mother, proved a challenging subject for these writers, and their accounts may not portray her as a fully formed personality.
 The more personal aspects of her paintings were also largely unexplored.
 This is in contrast to Rachel Ruysch (1664–1750), who was married and had ten children, and was written about in very personable and glowing terms.

 As an homage to van Oosterwijck's skill as a floral painter – considered an acceptable vocation for a woman of the time – Wallerant Vaillant painted a portrait of her holding a palette.
-This 1671 portrait, in Amsterdam's Rijksmuseum, shows her holding a Bible in her other hand.
+This 1671 portrait, held in Amsterdam's Rijksmuseum, shows her holding a Bible in her other hand.
 Another portrait of her, attributed to Gerard de Lairesse, features her posing with poet Dirk Schelte.
 In 1673, Schelte had written a poem in tribute to the beauty of van Oosterwijck's paintings, as well as that of her character.
 The portrait appears to reference the poem, picturing van Oosterwijck, with palette and brushes, as a painter-muse, serving as an inspiration to Schelte the poet.

 She taught her servant Geertgen Wyntges, also known as Geertje Pieters, to mix her paints, and trained her as a painter too.
 After van Oosterwijck died, Wyntges lived independently, supporting herself as a painter.

 In 1689, van Oosterwijck created her last known painting, a still life which is in the Collection of Her Majesty the Queen at London's Kensington Palace.
 This painting, Still Life with Flowers, Insects and a Shell, was acquired by the Royal Collection during Queen Anne's reign, as was another van Oosterwijck work.

-She died at her home in Uitdam, North Holland, about 12 km northeast of Amsterdam, in 1693.
+Maria van Oosterwijck died at her home in Uitdam, North Holland, about 12 km northeast of Amsterdam, in 1693.
 The date of her death is often reported as 12 November, but some sources claim it was in December.

-Arnold Houbraken, biographer of Dutch Golden Age artists, eulogized van Oosterwijck, but did not consider her to be a professional artist, despite the very large sums paid for her paintings by such high-profile collectors as various members of European royalty.
+Arnold Houbraken, a contemporary biographer of Dutch Golden Age artists, eulogized van Oosterwijck, but did not consider her to be a professional artist, despite the very large sums paid for her paintings by such high-profile collectors as various members of European royalty.